 |Data Elements||All business data elements referred in the business||All business data elements that will be referred by the system||In addition to data elements of Logical model will have flags, time stamp and other data elements referred by the application from technical point of view and also some derived data generated by the application|

 Data Modeling Techniques And Tools

-The need to convey the same message across all the readers, standard needs to be maintained.
-Data modeling has some formal standardized format, techniques, and schemas like in flowchart.
+The need to convey the same message to all the readers, and standards needs to be maintained.
+Data modeling has some formal standardized format, techniques, and schemas like flowcharts.
 This way there is a common understanding across all, within and outside the organization.

 There are 5 types of Data Modelling Techniques

 - This model was one of the earliest and can represent simple data models.

 - This model could handle one-to-many and one-to-one relations only.

 - It has a root or a parent node and then follows a tree-like structure with other child nodes.

 - Only one parent is allowed for a child node, and a parent node can have multiple child nodes.